Sharpiless/Nanocrystals-Deep-Learning/Uni-Mol/README.md

 ### Process dataset

-Training or fine-tuning your own data, empirically speaking, leads to better performance.
+Training or fine-tuning Uni-Mol on your own data, empirically speaking, leads to better performance.

 First, to process the ".cif" files into the format by Uni-Mol for training, run: